mauro-andre/CuboMX/README.md

 import { passwordInput } from "./components/passwordInput.js";

 // 1.
-(Optional) Register "Stores" for global state.
+(Optional) Register "Stores" for global state. const themeStore = {
-// A store is ideal for data shared across the entire application, like the theme. const themeStore = {
     mode: "light",
     changeTheme() {